How to Improve Dashboard Load Times with People and Processes

 Start with average dashboard load time.
 Pivoting this metric will establish the performance standard of truth, identify a shortlist of views needing help, and serve as a benchmark for future improvements.

-Our Dashboard Load Times Accelerator below pulls from Tableau’s PostgreSQL repository to quickly analyze the load times across a simulated server.
-Look how easy it is to know the average dashboard load times across the entire server (top left), broken down by sites (top middle), and by owners, workbooks, and items (bottom middle).
+This sample shows how easy it is to know the average dashboard load times across the entire Tableau Server (top left), broken down by sites (top middle), and by owners, workbooks, and items (bottom middle).
 This shared understanding of performance will align your different groups to make decisions based on the same tangible data points.

 By monitoring, you’ve identified which dashboards need help.
 Now what?
 Someone with performance best practice knowledge will need to go in and actually improve the dashboards.
 This step is about defining your organization’s approach.
 Where it starts depends on how you answer the following questions: